Geography enables children to understand places and inspires in them a curiosity to investigate the world and its people.

 The geography curriculum at Bushy Hill is based on the National Curriculum for Geography, which covers locational knowledge, place knowledge, human and physical geography, geography skills and map work.
 As well as our local area, a range of other places are studied, including the Arctic and Antarctic, the Americas (with a focus on Brazil) and Europe (Greece).
 In addition, topics like ‘Where Does Our Food Come From’ and ‘Extreme Earth’ enable children to gain a more global dimension.
 Map skills are built into each topic, using a range of maps, atlases, globes and digital/computer mapping.
 Furthermore, each year group has a fieldwork focus within the local area, such as a study of the local beauty spot Newlands Corner.
 During their studies, children are introduced to different environmental issues and will consider the impact and what can be done to help.

 On leaving Bushy Hill a successful learner in Geography will:

-- Allow them to look at different cultures and their values.
+- Appreciate and respect different cultures and their values.

-- Be able to discuss world issues, such as recycling, sustainability and deforestation, topics that are of significant environmental importance.
+- Be able to discuss topics of significant environmental importance, such as recycling, sustainability and deforestation.

 On leaving Bushy Hill a successful learner in History will: